 - 1. Press f2 VBW. - 2.
 Select the value from f1 to f6.
+Alternatively, press f8 More 1/2, and select a value from f1 to f4.

 When the VBW is narrow, the waveform noise is reduced but the measurement time becomes longer.
 The relationship between VBW and measurement time is shown in Appendix E VBW Band Width and Sweep Speed.